-This recommendation assumes that 1) basic but adequate information about stakeholders within a service area emerges during the Consultation and Needs Assessment phase, and that 2) mapping at the service level will yield more practical, actionable information.
+This recommendation assumes that 1) basic but adequate information about stakeholders differentiated needs and potential service impact within a service area emerges during the Consultation and Needs Assessment phase, and that 2) mapping at the service level will yield more practical, contextual, relevant and actionable information.
 As mentioned earlier, the short two to three-year cycle of Service Planning necessitates momentum during the early stages, so that ample time is available for service design, development and implementation.

 Another distinguishing characteristic of the tool presented here is that the mapping is based on information flow.
-This is because SERVIR's emphasis on strengthening evidence-based decision-making means that the pathway to impact depends directly on the effective flow of information, data and analysis underpinning the decision-making process.
-In this context, decision-making is broadly defined, spanning high-level policy decisions made by ministers and members of parliament to operational decisions, for example, by officials responsible for natural resource management at a regional or local level.
+This is because SERVIR's emphasis on strengthening evidence-based decision-making and early action means that the pathway to impact depends directly on the effective flow of information, data and analysis underpinning the decision-making process.
+In this context, decision-making is broadly defined, spanning high-level policy decisions made by ministers and members of parliament to operational actions and decisions, for example, by officials responsible for natural resource management at a regional or local level.

-With information flow as the organizing concept, the map centers on those stakeholders with a role, responsibility or relationship to data and data-derived products that make an information "system" function.
+With information flow as the organizing concept, the map centers on those stakeholders who do, or should, have a role, responsibility or relationship to data and data-derived products that make an information "system" function.
 The service at hand could be a true information system, such as an early warning, monitoring or forecast system.
 Or it may be an information platform, such as a portal or data set, which will not be structured to actively disseminate information.
 For simplicity, the tool refers to all these services as "information systems."